Nepal for ALL SEASON!

-Due to Nepal’s exclusive and glorious mountain topography, lush and scenic rolling hills, meandering Himalayan rivers, exceptional and richness in its biological diversity, unique cultural ethos and various other aspects establish Nepal, an inspiring and unparallel holiday destination in the world.
+Due to Nepal’s exclusive and magnificent mountain topography, lush and scenic rolling hills, meandering Himalayan rivers, exceptional and richness in its biological diversity, unique cultural ethos and various other aspects Nepal is an inspiring and unparalleled adventure holiday destination in the world.

 Listed below are some exciting and highly recommended activities: